 In striking down the mortgage foreclosure fee, the Supreme Court reaffirmed its holding in Crocker v.
-Finley, 99 III.
-2d 444, 451 (1984), that a charge imposed on a litigant is a permissible fee if assessed to defray the expenses of the litigation.
-On the other hand, a charge having no relation to the court services rendered is a litigation tax that violates the free access and due process clauses of the Illinois Constitution unless it is imposed for purposes related to the operation and maintenance of the courts.
+Finley, 99 Ill.
+2d 444, 451 (1984), which recognized that the central issue in a claim that a filing fee violates the free access and due process clauses of the Illinois Constitution is whether the legislature may impose a fee on a limited group of plaintiffs when the funds are remitted to the state treasury to fund a general welfare program.
+In Crocker, the Court held that charges imposed on a litigant are fees if assessed to defray the expenses of the litigation, whereas a charge having no relation to the services rendered is properly considered a tax.
+A litigation tax may only be imposed for purposes related to the operation and maintenance of the courts.

-Like the domestic violence filing fee in Crocker, the Supreme Court concluded that the mortgage foreclosure filing fee in Walker was actually a litigation tax, as it bore no direct relation to the expenses of the litigation or to the services rendered.
-Because that tax was a revenue-raising measure designed to fund a statewide social program, which had no direct relation to the administration of the court system, the Court held that the fee unreasonably interfered with foreclosure litigants' access to the courts in violation of the free access clause of the Illinois Constitution.
+Like in Crocker, the Supreme Court concluded that the mortgage filing fee in Walker was actually a litigation tax, as it bore no direct relation to the expenses of the litigation or to the services rendered.
+The Court further held that the fee unreasonably interfered with foreclosure litigants' access to the courts in violation of the free access clause of the Illinois Constitution.
+The fee was a revenue-raising measure designed to fund a statewide social program, which had no direct relation to the administration of the court system.

 The Task Force recommends that the General Assembly convene a legislative working group to review the list of civil statutory add-on fees located in Appendix F to ensure consistency with the standard set out in Crocker and affirmed in Walker.
-Any fees which do not defray the expenses of litigation should be considered litigation taxes which run afoul of the free access clause of the Illinois Constitution unless they have a direct relationship to the administration of the court system.
-Litigation taxes which are merely designed to raise revenue to fund non-court-related social welfare programs should be repealed, and if the resulting revenue loss is problematic alternate funding sources for the affected programs should be identified.
+Any fees which do not defray the expenses of litigation should be properly considered litigation taxes, which may run afoul of the free access clause of the Illinois Constitution unless they have a direct relationship to the administration of the court system.
+Add-on fees which are merely designed to raise revenue to fund non-court-related social welfare programs should be repealed, and alternate funding sources should be identified.
 Any fees contained in Appendix F that are not repealed, due to the concerns identified in Crocker and Walker or for any other reason, should be moved into the CTAA or Section 27.1b, as provided in Implementation Recommendation No. 5.